 Demand barks are sharp and persistent, and directed at the human who could/should ostensibly provide whatever the dog demands.
 At least, the dog thinks so.
 Suspicious barks are usually low in tone, and slow, while fearful barking is often low but faster.
 Play barking just sounds . . . playful.
 If you have any doubt – look to see what the dog is doing.
 If he’s playing, it’s probably play barking.

+If instead of a hostile growl, your dog is grumbling lowly, he may be perfectly happy!
 Dogs also growl in play.
 It’s common for a dog to growl while playing tug – and that’s perfectly appropriate as long as the rest of his body language says he’s playing.
 If there’s any doubt in your mind, take a break from play to let him calm down.
 Some dogs also growl in pleasure.
-Rottweilers are notorious for “grumbling” when being petted and playing, and absent any signs of stress, this is interpreted as a “feels good” happy sound.
+Rottweilers are notorious for “grumbling” when being petted and playing, and absent any signs of stress, this is interpreted as a “feels good” happy dog noise.

 Howling is often triggered by a high-pitched sound; many dogs howl at the sound of fire and police sirens.
 (Two of my own dogs howl when our donkey brays).
 Some dog owners have taught their dogs to howl on cue, such as the owner howling.

 Howling is generally considered to be communication between pack members: perhaps to locate another pack member, or to call the pack for hunting.
 Some dogs howl when they are significantly distressed – again, a common symptom of isolation and separation distress.